SQL

 SHOW COLUMNS FROM db_name.table_name;

-NB: In each case, you can also write FROM
+NB: In each case, you can also write FROM two times instead of db_name.table_name, example:

 SHOW FIELDS FROM table_name FROM db_name